cloudinary/cloudinary-go/CONTRIBUTING.md

 ```

 > Please squash your commits into a single commit when appropriate.
-This simplifies future cherry picks and keeps the git log clean.
+This simplifies future cherry-picks and keeps the git log clean.

 #### Push